Addisu87/math-magicians/README.md

 # Math-magicians

-In this math_magicians project I have implemented a single-page web application that displays message, quote and calculator app.
+In this math_magicians project, I have implemented a single-page web application that displays message, quote and calculator app.

 ## Built With